dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 }
 ```

-The new property `.popupData` is an object that contains the information that'll be displayed by the popup.
+The new property `.popupData` is an object that contains the information that'll be displayed in the popup.
 We now modify `js/popup.js` so that each energy indicator is displayed:

 {caption: "js/popup.js"}
 ```js